Margaret Elizabeth Sangster: Personal life

 She married George Sangster, of Williamsburgh, New York, in 1858, and accepted the care of a family of children, and was a successful stepmother.
 She had one child of her own, a son, George Sangster, a journalist, later becoming a grandmother to Margaret E. Sangster, a writer and magazine editor.
 She made her home in Brooklyn, where she was active in connection with church and Sunday-school work.
-She essentially gave up writing until after his death in 1871; she never remarried.
+She essentially gave up writing until after her husband's death in 1871; she never remarried.

 Sangster was a member of the Woman's Board of Foreign Missions of the Reformed Church in America, as well as being fond of music and society.
 She was a conspicuous personage in the literary and social circle of New York, her home being in Brooklyn.
 Sangster died in South Orange, New Jersey, June 3, 1912.
 Her nephew, Charles Chisholm Brainerd, was married to the author Eleanor Hoyt Brainerd.